-Renee Zukin — author, educator, and resilience coach — joins Dr. Dan for a raw and transformative conversation about living with anxiety, OCD, panic disorder, and agoraphobia.
-Born from a pivotal bathroom moment when Renee recognized that simply showing up that day took real courage, her mantra "Every Day I'm Brave" became both a personal movement and the title of her powerful new book.
-This conversation explores what it truly means to be brave: not the absence of fear, but the willingness to move forward with fear riding shotgun.
-Renee shares how getting diagnosed with OCD in her 30s liberated rather than limited her, why allowing fear (instead of resisting it) loosens its grip, and how self-compassion and curiosity transform shame into growth.
-Drawing on both Western therapy and Eastern mindfulness practices, Renee reveals how we can embrace the hard parts of ourselves, flip our catastrophic "what ifs" into hopeful possibilities, and understand that fear and courage aren't opposites — they walk hand in hand.
-This is a conversation about showing up authentically, honoring our struggles as teachers, and believing another path is possible even when we can't yet see it.
+Renee Zukin — author of Every Day I'm Brave, educator, and resilience coach — shares her raw journey living with anxiety, OCD, panic disorder, and agoraphobia.
+Born from a bathroom moment when she recognized that simply showing up took real courage, her mantra became both a personal movement and a book exploring what it truly means to be brave: not the absence of fear, but the willingness to move forward with it.
+This is a conversation about honoring your personal "brave," allowing fear instead of resisting it, flipping catastrophic "what ifs" into hopeful possibilities, and understanding that fear and courage walk hand in hand.

 WHAT YOU'LL LEARN